tstahlhut/fract_ol/README.md

 ## Background Knowledge

+### Complex Numbers

+Complex numbers are made of a real part and an imaginary part.
+The real part is a normal number.
+The imaginary number i a normal number multiplied by i. i represents the square root of -1 (imaginary because you can actually not take the square root of a negative number).

+Complex numbers can be made graphically visible on a two-dimensional graph.
+The x axis represents the real part of the complex number and the y axis the imaginary part.
+2+3i will then be located at: x = 2 and y = 3.

 ### What is a fractal?

 The term fractal was coined by mathematican Benoît Mandelbrot in 1975 and is derived from the latin word fractus.